gitlabhq/gitlab-runner/docs/executors/docker.md

 You can list multiple pull policies to execute if a pull fails.
 The runner processes pull policies in the order listed until a pull attempt is successful or the list is exhausted.
-For example, if a runner uses the `always` pull policy and the registry is not available, you can add the `if-not-present` as a second pull policy to use a locally cached Docker image.
+For example, if a runner uses the `always` pull policy and the registry is not available, you can add the `if-not-present` as a second pull policy.
+This configuration lets the runner use a locally cached Docker image.

 For information about the security implications of this pull policy, see [Usage of private Docker images with if-not-present pull policy](../security/index.md#usage-of-private-docker-images-with-if-not-present-pull-policy).